Reducing Social Isolation

 In collaboration with the Regional District of Nanaimo (RDN), PHC offers taxi saver coupons for 50% discounted taxi travel for seniors and those with disabilities.
 Please contact the office or come in Monday to Friday from 9:30am - 2:30pm.

-Bi-weekly caregiver support groups with a focus on developing a personal toolkit for building resilience and increasing a sense of community
+A bi-weekly Family / Friend Caregiver Support Group with a focus on developing a personal toolkit for building resilience and increasing a sense of community

 Help with navigating the health care system